Next in our series of posts about new Charitocracy nominees, we have nominee National Public Radio. It was recently nominated by donor

 Maurice, who previously nominated winning cause Children's Hospital Medical Center.
 So let's welcome NPR to our charity of the month club!
+You can find their web site here.

 Firstly, for newcomers: the cause with the most votes each month wins the pot.
 No matter how much or how little you contribute, each donor at Charitocracy gets one vote.
 This is where charity meets democracy.
 So share this post and ask your friends to vote!
 That's how we spread the word and, as a result, grow the monthly pot.
 Yay!